recursionpharma/perp/README.md

-# python_env_resolver_benchmark
+# Python Environment Resolver Benchmark

-A Repository for housing a Python resolver benchmark
+A Repository for housing a Python environment resolver benchmark.